groovybits/gaib/README.md

 - **Full-Screen View**: This feature allows display of only the images and subtitles or terminal output on TVs etc. casting.
 - **User Login**: GAIB tracks tokens per user via Firebase.
 - **Stripe Payments**: GAIB supports Stripe payments for premium users with token allocation per month.
 Free user tokens can be configured.
+- **News Feed via Mediastack**: GAIB supports newsfeed input for generation of the output, currently Mediastack is supported.

 ## AI Bot Modes